Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Let's do it together:

 Go to `admin/structure/features/create`.
 Give the Feature a name.
 This will be the name of the module, so use a reasonable name that tell us what this module is used for (Blog in this case).
-The name should be prefixed by the project name (=profile name), so the human would be Example blog and the machine example_blog.
+The name should be prefixed by the project name (=profile name), so the human name would be Example blog and the machine name example_blog.
 Also write a description that tells more about this module.
-In the right area on the screen you need to select the components that should be included in the module (in this case Content type=Blog and View=Blog).
+On the right side, you need to select the components that should be included in the module (in this case Content type=Blog and View=Blog).
 As you can see, Features automatically selects all the dependencies that our module needs to work properly.
 You can add your own dependencies as well.

 ![](images/features/create_feature.png)